Glue, Wax Paint, Cera Colla, Mastic, Casein Paint, Fresco, Egg, Oil Paint, Acrylic Paint.

 Resins continued to be developed based on turpentine and alcohol, sandarac (sandracca) resin, pine seed oil, castor oil and oil of spike were developed in Morocco, Africa.
 Lead is mined here also, to make the first protective seaworthy paint.
 Heating galena, the lead ore, leaves behind the sulfur-lead pigment white lead, which can be heated higher into yellow, orange, red and brown lead colors, they all dry fast, red lead the fastest.

 Mastic resins from pine trees in Spain and France made distilled turpentine and pitch resin paints.
+These were used as a brown transparent drawing medium.
 The pigments of the time were the native iron oxides deposited in clay, and the lead colors.
 Egypt and China had larger selections.
 It's hard to tell who had the first vermilion, France or China, probably China, since they were more into mining ores.

 Stick-lac was cultivated in India from the lacquer-secreting insects, depositing their lacquer on trees.
 Their nests were made of wax, which was also used for their textiles.
 Colored alcohol based tree saps and plants were also cultivated for use on cotton, hemp, linen, felt and wool products.